shaik1002/biggitlabbomb/doc/administration/settings/jira_cloud_app.md

 ## Install the GitLab for Jira Cloud app manually

-WARNING:
-In GitLab 17.5 and earlier, you might encounter an issue when you install the GitLab for Jira Cloud app manually.
-For more information, see [issue 505372](https://gitlab.com/gitlab-org/gitlab/-/issues/505372).
-This issue does not affect [installations from the Atlassian Marketplace](#install-the-gitlab-for-jira-cloud-app-from-the-atlassian-marketplace).

 If you do not want to [use the official Atlassian Marketplace listing](#install-the-gitlab-for-jira-cloud-app-from-the-atlassian-marketplace), install the GitLab for Jira Cloud app manually.